venethia/nwa/README.md

 <h2>Note</h2>

-Pay attention: I'm not a full time developer, so the app was created for personal use and may contains errors.
+Pay attention: I'm not a full time developer, so the app was created for personal use and may contain errors.
 Feel free to fork and make changes.

 <h2>Contacts:</h2>